timtimtim3/sfols/README.md

 # SFOLS

+## (Personal modifications)
+Consider a room environment with four doorways, one on each of the cardinal directions.
+We want to have a set of policies/$Q$-functions such that, given a preference for each of the doorways (value function/reward for these states) the agent could retrieve an optimal policy conditional to such preference values.

+For such purpose, I have created the toy example in ```envs/room_modified.py```

+However, the size of the CSS depends on the initial state distribution, for a uniform distribution the size is 22...

+_________________

 Code for the paper "Optimistic Linear Support and Successor Features as a Basis for Optimal Policy Transfer" at ICML 2022.

 Paper: https://arxiv.org/abs/2206.11326